denkisil/fastapi-todo-app/README.md

-# this is todo app, builded with FastAPI, SQLite, Peewee
+# this is todo app, builded with FastAPI, SQLite, Supabase

-# Requirements: Python 3.10+
+# Requirements: Python 3.11+

 # Deploy